macharoni2/macharoni2/README.md

 # About me

-- 🌱 I’m currently learning how to use github
-- 👯 I’m looking to collaborate on making the Drehmal wiki!
+- Mainly here to contribute to the Drehmal wiki!
+Still learning how to use the platform and have no coding experience, but would love to see that project through
 - 📫 How to reach me: k182 on discord or macharonitwo@gmail.com